Installation¶

 cd NeoN

-The following can be chained with -D<DesiredBuildFlags>=<Value> to the CMake command most and most relevant build flags are:
+The following can be chained with -D<DesiredBuildFlags>=<Value> to the CMake command.
+Most relevant build flags are:

-To browse the full list of build options it is recommended to use a build tool like ccmake
+To browse the full list of build options it is recommended to use a build tool like ccmake.

 By opening the the project with cmake-gui you can easily set these flags and configure the build.

-NeoN specific build flags are prefixed by NeoN_
+NeoN specific build flags are prefixed by NeoN_.

-if either of this is available on
+NeoN will automatically enable Kokkos_ENABLE_CUDA or Kokkos_ENABLE_HIP if either of this is available on

 the system.
 This can be prevented by setting both options explicitly.